Drive an interstate or overseas-registered vehicle

 - provide a copy of a carnet (international customs document) or Federal Office of Road Safety import approval, and any other customs documents

-If the vehicle is staying in the NT longer than three months
+If the vehicle is staying in the NT for longer than 3 months

 Share this page:URL copied!